Find useful guidance and tools to support you in your volunteer role.

 The intranet

 Most information for members and volunteers is available on this website.
-Red Cross does have an intranet, which is a new platform available to elected role-holders and employees.
+We have an intranet which is available to elected role-holders and employees.
 Role-holders include National Board members and councillors from each area council.

 Log in to the intranet

-To get help with passwords, multi-factor authentication or access to the intranet contact the IT service desk on 04 494 9111.
+To get help with passwords, multi-factor authentication or access to the intranet contact the IT service desk: 04 494 9111

 Some specific training is needed for members and volunteers.
 If you need to complete online training, this can be done through Aspire.